 Figure Skating Levels

-How to Test
+How To Test

 - Submit a competition protocol from a sanctioned U.S. Figure Skating competition.
-The latter option is available for free skate, pairs and free dance tests at the juvenile-senior levels and select adult levels.
-Adults are able to test in the adult testing structure.
+This option is available for free skate, pairs and free dance tests at the juvenile-senior levels and select adult levels.

 The qualifications and standards for all tests are specified in the current version of the U.S. Figure Skating Rulebook.

 U.S. Figure Skating Gold Medalists

 For more, visit Members Only